HMS-Core/hms-cordova-plugin/cordova-plugin-hms-iap/README.md

     }
     ```

+11. Updates dependencies, and copy any web assets to your project.

+    ```bash
+    npx cap sync
+    ```

-10. Open the project in Android Studio and run it.
+12. Open the project in Android Studio and run it.

     ```bash
     npx cap open android